 Senior Design Competition

 Each year, the Penn Engineering Alumni Society sponsors a Senior Design Project Competition for undergraduate engineering seniors at Penn Engineering.
 This competition assembles together the winning senior design project teams from each of Penn’s engineering majors.
 Each of these design teams presents their accomplishments to a panel of “real world” judges who collectively represent a diverse set of technology disciplines.
 Click here to learn more about this great event.
-The 2014 Senior Design Competition will be held on Thursday, May 1.
+The 2014 Senior Design Competition was held on Thursday, May 1, 2014.

 Alumni Society Awards